nicolasventer/C-Coding-Standard/README.md

   - Files: **only one class per file, except for header-only libraries**
   - Libraries:
     - if possible, **implement as header-only library**
-    - **split declarations and implementations**, place all declarations at first
+    - **split declarations and implementations**, place all declarations at first.
+No split for templated classes.
 - Headers
   - Header inclusion: **no forward declaration**
   - Header guard: `#pragma once`